When so many facets of life seem to be out of our control, it’s useful to take time to look at the items we can control.

 The coronavirus outbreak has given reason for us to not only make sure our estate plans reflect current wishes, but also to seek potential opportunities for smart planning.
 In the words of Albert Einstein, “[i]n the middle of difficulty lies opportunity.”
 When uncertainty becomes top of mind, it’s an ideal time to stop, consider your wishes, and add order and control to your life.

 Involving Credit Union Trust

 Involving an advisor like Credit Union Trust can be very prudent, especially in uncertain times.
-Don’t presume that you can’t make progress or won’t have access to advisors during the stay-at-home order in place for the next few weeks.
-Many attorneys and financial advisors are also working diligently via alternative means to help clients with their important legal needs.
+Don’t presume that you can’t make progress, even if you are interested in limited access.
+Attorneys, and financial advisors are often available via alternative means to help clients with their important legal needs.
 A combination of email, calls, and meetings through Zoom, FaceTime, and other services may help move things along.

 Randall Denha, Esq., offers the following recommendations:

 - Review your living trusts, healthcare powers of attorney and financial powers of attorney

 - Create lists of passwords, digital assets and personal communications for your loved ones